-By explaining how you feel, you’re less likely to raise his defenses than if you were to point out mistakes he made.
-You’re also labeling emotions, showing him how to identify his own down the line.
+By explaining how you feel, you’re less likely to raise your child’s defenses than if you were to point out mistakes he made.
+You’re also labeling emotions, showing him how to identify his own.
 And you’re encouraging empathy by giving him a peek into how others feel, especially as a result of his behavior.

 For instance, you could say, “I feel frustrated when I ask you to put your shoes on, but I’m ignored.”
 Or you could even say, “I need to take a quick one-minute break right now because I feel mad.”

 5. Find creative ways to prevent tantrums

-We can prevent many of the tantrums we face simply by finding creative ways to avoid them.
+We can prevent many of the tantrums we face by finding creative ways to avoid them.
 Let’s say your 3 year old throws a fit over getting dressed in the morning.
 As annoying as it is—especially over something that should be automatic by now—you can outmaneuver the tantrums in several ways.

-For instance, you might let him sleep in the next day’s outfit so he’s already dressed when he wakes up.
-Maybe you play a game of “wear the hot clothes,” where you iron his clothes and he has to put them on quickly while it’s still hot.
+For instance, let her sleep in the next day’s outfit so she’s already dressed when she wakes up.
+Play a game of “wear the warm clothes,” where you iron her clothes and she has to put them on while it’s still warm.

-You could hang a checklist of the clothes he needs to put on, so that upon completion, he gets to decide what to play before you leave the house.
-And you should make sure he’s getting enough sleep, either by letting him sleep in or moving bedtime earlier, so he’s less likely to be grumpy.
+You could hang a checklist of the clothes she needs to put on, so that upon completion, she gets to decide what to play before you leave the house.
+And you should make sure she’s getting enough sleep, either by letting her sleep in or moving bedtime earlier, so she’s less likely to be grumpy.

-Depending on your child’s personality, find simple ways to prevent common tantrums from happening in the first place.
+Depending on her personality, find simple ways to prevent common tantrums from happening in the first place.

-Even if it seems like all your 3 year old does is throw tantrums every day, I promise that you can still find little pockets of appropriate behavior throughout the day.
+Even if it seems your 3 year old throws tantrums every day, I promise that you can still find little pockets of appropriate behavior.
 Don’t overlook these choices and gestures, no matter how small they seem.
-Instead, praise her for making good choices to encourage her to do more of them.
+Instead, praise him for making good choices to encourage him to do more of them.